microsoft/azure-health-data-services-workshop/Challenge-03 - Ingest to FHIR/Readme.md

 + Successfully upload and import data from the file `good_bundles.zip`.
 + Successfully identify the problem in the `bad_bundles.zip` file.
 Use the Troubleshooting tips above for help.
-+ Identify the **most important issue to address in production** to avoid problems when ingesting bulk FHIR data into Azure API for FHIR.
++ Identify **issues to address in production** to avoid problems when ingesting bulk FHIR data into Azure API for FHIR.

 ## Next Steps